Iasa-Global/btabok/pages/competency_model/the_whole_systems_design.md

 | | -   Learner will be able to recognize and describe an expanded definition of context in solution design.
 | | -   Learner will be able to recognize the role of architect in the creation of a design culture.
 | | -   Learner has researched and is able to explain the frameworks that support whole systems design.
-| **CITA -- Specialist** | -   Learner will be able to apply one or more frameworks that support whole systems design.
+| **CITA -- Professional** | -   Learner will be able to apply one or more frameworks that support whole systems design.
 | | -   Learner will be able to identify the project benefits derived from taking a whole systems design approach
 | | -   Learner will have a rich understanding of the organization's IT environment
 | | -   Learner is able to validate that the given perspective includes the whole system and not just parts of it.
 | | -   Learner is able to explain the elements of the organization's IT environment which must be understand to gain a holistic architectural perspective.
-| **CITA -- Professional** | -   Learner will be able to describe how to create/adopt effective architecture approaches, methodologies, or reference models.
+| **CITA -- Distinguished** | -   Learner will be able to describe how to create/adopt effective architecture approaches, methodologies, or reference models.
 | | -   Learner will be able to drive the introduction Whole Systems Design and Systems Thinking.
 | | -   Learner will act as a mentor for Whole Systems Design.
 | | -   Learner will write and speak publically, and contribute to the development of Whole Systems Design thinking.